The Lord is gracious and righteous. Yes, our God is merciful. Psalm 116:5

 40 He went away again beyond the Jordan into the place where John was baptizing at first, and he stayed there.
 41 Many came to him.
 They said, “John indeed did no sign, but everything that John said about this man is true.”
 42 Many believed in him there.

-1 I love the Lord, because he listens to my voice,
+1 I love the Lord, because he has heard my voice

 and my cries for mercy.